-- (1) Highest detected level not regulated as a MCL exceedance.
-Meriden Water Division required to collect and analyze subsequent samples for nickel on a quarterly basis. - (2) Although sodium does not have a MCL, the State requires that the water supplier provide notification to customers of levels exceeding 28.0 ppm.
+(1) Although sodium does not have a MCL, the State requires that the water supplier provide notification to customers of levels exceeding 28.0 ppm.
 Therefore, if levels of sodium were recorded from a supply source in your area you were previously provided notification of the event.
-Elevated levels of sodium encountered are believed to be caused by road salt. - (3) The EPA has established these National Secondary Drinking Water Regulations (NSDWRs) for contaminants that may cause cosmetic or aesthetic effects in drinking water.
-These standards are recommendations, not requirements, but the City of Meriden strives to comply with them.(4) Radioactive contaminants are not tested for every year; the most recent results available are given. - (4) Asbestos is not tested for every year; the most recent results available are given. - (5) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month - (6) EPA's surface water treatment rules require systems using surface water or ground water under the direct influence of surface water to (1) disinfect their water and (2) filter their water or meet criteria for avoiding filtration so that the following contaminants are controlled at the following levels: HPC: No more than 500 bacterial colonies per milliliter - (7) As of January 1, 2002, these standards refer to running annual averages.
-Data from the last three quarters of 2007 is included in figuring these averages.
+Elevated levels of sodium encountered are believed to be caused by road salt.

+- (2) The EPA has established these National Secondary Drinking Water Regulations (NSDWRs) for contaminants that may cause cosmetic or aesthetic effects in drinking water.
+These standards are recommendations, not requirements, but the City of Meriden strives to comply with them. - (3) Asbestos is not tested for every year; the most recent results available are given. - (4) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month. - (5) EPA's surface water treatment rules require systems using surface water or ground water under the direct influence of surface water to (1) disinfect their water and (2) filter their water or meet criteria for avoiding filtration so that the following contaminants are controlled at the following levels: HPC: No more than 500 bacterial colonies per milliliter. - (6) As of January 1, 2002, these standards refer to running annual averages.
+Data from the last three quarters of 2008 is included in figuring these averages.